mongodb/docs/source/reference/mongostat.rst

 :term:`shard cluster` is running on port ``27017`` of the local machine, you can use the following form to return statistics from all members of the cluster:

+TODO "use the --etc will help" - looks like s/use/using/

 .. code-block:: sh